-A properly set up ukulele should not have fret ends extending beyond the neck of the instrument.
-It should be smooth and pleasurable to slide your hand/fingers up and down the fretboard.
-If this isn’t the case, the ukulele has likely undergone a change in climate, especially humidity.
+A properly set-up ukulele should not have fret ends extending beyond the neck of the instrument.
+It should be smooth and pleasurable to slide your fingers up and down the side of the fretboard.
+If this isn’t the case, and you know that particular ukulele has received a proper setup, then it has likely undergone a change in climate, especially humidity.

 Sharp Frets Sticking Out